Updated February 2024

 Some conditions to tick off before applying:

-- the family member has to already be in the UAE and has entered using the entry permit.
+- the family member has to already be in the UAE and possess a valid residence permit/visa.

 - the type of profession is no longer a condition for an expatriate worker to be able to sponsor his family visas.

 - resident sponsors get 60 days’ time to apply for their dependents’ residence visas after they enter the UAE.

 - the resident must have a minimum salary of AED 4,000, or AED 3,000 plus accommodation.

 - in order to obtain your family visa in UAE, all family members aged 18+ should undergo a medical fitness test at government-approved health centres in the UAE, as people who are proven medically unfit after having a medical test will not be granted a residence visa.

 - residents who are detected with dormant or inactive pulmonary tuberculosis are considered medically fit and are granted a one-year ‘Health Fitness Certificate for Residence’ subject to treatment and follow-up by the respective health authority.